team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/README.md

 ## Dependencies

-Users can reproduce the scripts bundled in this package by creating a Github codespace using the .devcontainer.json file that is bundled with these scripts.
+### Software dependencies

+Analyses were performed using a combination of R, Perl and shell scripts.

-This analysis was conducted within a development container with docker and R (4.3.3) installed (`.devcontainer/devcontainer.json`).
+Analyses conducted with R can be reproduced in a development container with docker and R (4.3.3) installed (`.devcontainer/devcontainer.json`).
 All scripts can therefore be run in a Github codespace or Vscode session with docker available.
 All R dependencies for this project are detailed within the project `renv.lock` file and can be installed by running `renv::restore()` in a R terminal.

-### Software dependencies

-Analyses were performed using a combination of R, Perl and shell scripts.

 - All R scripts were run using `R v4.3.3` and the package dependencies for each analysis are detailed within the `renv.lock`.
 - Perl scripts were run using Perl version `v5.38.0`